nicholasi1404/github-tutorial/README.md

 ---
 ## Repository Setup
 When you setup your repository,  you will need to have _Git_ initialized in order for it to work.
 This would look like `git init` .
 However, do not use this in your ~/workspace !
-If you do by accident use `git init` where you didn't want to, you just need to type ```rm -rf .git``` To make a new **Github** repository, click "New Repository" and then name it and then create it.
+If you do by accident use `git init` where you didn't want to, you just need to type ```rm -rf .git``` and then re-initialize git where you wanted it to be.
+Now, to make a new **Github** repository, click "New Repository" and then name it and then create it.
 ### Forking a Repository
 To Fork and clone a repository, go to the repository that you plan on forking and then select Fork.
 It looks like a stethoscope.
 From there you can clone with SSH and copy and paste the new link into your command line (cloud 9).
 You will need to use `git clone` and then paste the link that should have your username in it, NOT the username of the original person (unless you only want to Fork the repo).